BjnNowak/frex/README.md

 per km<sup>2</sup> and the corn silage area, as it is one of the fodders given to animals.

-This is not the case when comparing cow density with rapeseed, a crop more traditionally associated with farms without livestock:
+This is not the case when comparing cow density with rapeseed area, a crop more traditionally associated with farms without livestock:

     ggplot(data,aes(x=cow_density_km2,y=rapeseed_area_km2))+
       geom_point()+